dragontheory/THOR/README.md

 ANSWER : : Given the above technique, pre-written CSS rules can check for any combination of classes and or conditions.
 CSS can LIVE detect anything from a generic `:notEmpty{}` to specific classes and conditions that are only true when the data is completely loaded.0

 Additionally, CSS rules can be added to check end-user roles and permissions.
-FOR EXAMPLE : : The profile section will remain closed until a pre-written CSS rule that requires the `<body>` to contain `open-profile` AND a class that only is loaded with the dynamica data `data-loaded` is true.
+FOR EXAMPLE : : The profile section will remain closed until a pre-written CSS rule that requires the `<body>` to contain `open-profile` AND a class that only is loaded with the dynamic data `data-loaded` is true.
 Then and only then will the PROFILE panel slide in and reveal its content.
 The dynamic data that is loaded is the only way to make the CSS rule true.

 QUESTION : : This sounds complicated.
 Is it custom?
 ANSWER : : Depends on your definition of custom but no. To maintain ease of use for developers to integrate, end-users to use, and to preserve for the future, every effort has been made to keep THOR as generic, conventional, and standard as possible.
 JS frameworks, for the most part, prefer slower but automated scripting over CSS simplicity and speed.